aguazz/OSP_rGMB_MC/README.md

 This is the main script containing functions which:

-- **build_gmp_splines(...)**: Computes partial integrals (for slope, trend, and volatility) on a fine time grid using the trapezoidal rule and returns spline functions.
+- **gmp_integrals(...)**: Computes partial integrals (for slope, trend, and volatility) on a fine time grid using the trapezoidal rule and returns spline functions.
 - **phi(...)**, **mean_gmp(...)**, **var_gmp(...)**, **cov_gmp(...)**: Compute the transition kernel components (exponential factor, mean, variance, covariance) for the GMP.
 - **simulate_gmp_bridge(...)**: Simulates a bridge from time `t0` to `t1` given an initial condition and a forced terminal value using the numerical approximations.
 - **sample_z_discrete(...)** and **sample_z_cont(...)**: Sample terminal values from the posterior distribution of the process at time `T` given the current state; supports both discrete and continuous (including MH-based) sampling.